-This overwrites the medium that GA would ordinarily get set by default.
+It overwrites the medium that GA would ordinarily get set by default.

 - utm_source (required) – Use this to tag to tell Google Analytics where the user would have came from.
 It could be a specific site, a publication, an advertiser, a newsletter name, social media website or another.

-This overwrites the source that GA would ordinarily get set by default.
+It overwrites the source that GA would ordinarily get set by default.